Brow Lamination vs Microblading: which is better for you?

 This post will walk you through both eyebrow treatments to help you decide which is better for your individual needs.
 We’ll talk through what has staying power and what will be out by next year, what’s right for fuller or thinner brows, and what look you’ll get out of each.
 All this can help you decide brow lamination vs microblading.

-This is the first step to picking your perfect eyebrows!
+Understanding modern brows shaping trends and your face shape is the first step to picking your perfect eyebrows!

 What is microblading?

-The rising popularity of microblading over the last five years means that you might already know!
+The rising popularity of microblading eyebrows over the last five years means that you might already know!
 But I’ll tell you anyway.

 A microblading treatment is the process of semi-permanently filling in the brows with hair-like strokes that are then filled in with pigment.
-It’s kind of like a semi-permanent tattoo, but because of the thin strokes, it looks like natural eyebrow hairs.
+It’s kind of like a permanent makeup eyebrows tattoo, but because of the thin strokes, it looks like natural eyebrow hairs.
+Or, kind of like micropigmentation eyebrow.
 If you have sparse brows, microblading fills them in and lets you throw away your eyebrow pencils.
-This is a longer-lasting option; most techs will say 1-3 years with proper care.

 What are the benefits and who is microblading best for?